USS Enterprise (CVN-80): Construction

 CVN-80 is being built by Huntington Ingalls Industries' Newport News Shipbuilding in Newport News, Virginia.
 CVN-80 is the first aircraft carrier completely designed and built through digital platforms.
 The first cut of steel ceremony, marking the beginning of fabrication of the ship's components, was held on August 21, 2017, with the ship's sponsors Katie Ledecky and Simone Biles present.
 Construction began in advance of the purchase contract and construction award, in early 2018.

 Steel from CVN-65 will be recycled and used in the construction of CVN-80.
 As of August 2022, approximately 20000 lb of steel from CVN-65 has been salvaged and recycled for inclusion into CVN-80, with another 15000 lb still to be processed, for a total of 35000 lb.
 Enterprise will also incorporate four portholes taken from CV-6, her World War II predecessor.

-Enterprise will replace and is scheduled to be launched in November 2025, with a planned delivery date of March 2028.
-This date has since slipped to July 2030, citing latest delivery of sequence critical material.
+Enterprise will replace and was scheduled to be launched in November 2025, with a planned delivery date of March 2028.
+In 2025 the delivery date slipped to July 2030, citing late delivery of sequence critical material, and was again delayed in 2026 to March 2031.

 The ship's keel was laid, with no specific ceremony, on April 5, 2022, three weeks ahead of schedule.
 The shipbuilder held an official keel-laying ceremony on August 27 of the same year.